Ket3r/script-server-wiki/Script-config.md

 {
   /**
     * Required: no
     * Description: user-friendly script name.
 Will be displayed to user
     * Type: string
     * Default: script_path filename without extension
     */
   "name": "My example script",
   /**
     * Required: YES
-    * Description: path to the script (relative to working directory)
+    * Description: path to the script (relative to working directory) OR just a command
     * Type: string
     */
   "script_path": "/some/path/to/script.sh",
+  /** or "script_path": "python my_script.py" */
   /**
     * Required: no
     * Description: user-friendly script description, which will be shown to a user